-You can forward mail sent to you at your @umich.edu address to any email address you choose.
+You can forward mail sent to you at your @umich.edu address to any email account you choose.
 To learn how to set up or change your mail forwarding, see Forwarding or Redirecting Your U-M Email Using the MCommunity Directory (S4384).

 Instructions are provided on the U-M Safe Computing website.

+No, they will only get one copy.
 If you send a message to more than one MCommunity group, and a person is in more than one of those groups, that person will only get one copy of the message.
 U-M's Mail Gateway works with MCommunity to prevent duplicate copies.
 If, however, you send a message to groups in different systems, such as MCommunity and an external listserv or group, and a person is in several of them, they will get duplicates.

 See Managing Your Membership in MCommunity Directory Groups (S4381) for instructions.